Franklin Resources (BEN)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, Franklin Resources’s revenue grew at a solid 11.6% compounded annual growth rate over the last five years.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Franklin Resources’s revenue grew at a solid 12.3% compounded annual growth rate over the last five years.
 Its growth beat the average financials company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Franklin Resources’s recent performance shows its demand has slowed as its annualized revenue growth of 4.8% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Franklin Resources’s annualized revenue growth of 12.7% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Franklin Resources reported year-on-year revenue growth of 5.7%, and its $1.82 billion of revenue exceeded Wall Street’s estimates by 4.8%.
+This quarter, Franklin Resources reported wonderful year-on-year revenue growth of 38.3%, and its $2.33 billion of revenue exceeded Wall Street’s estimates by 11.5%.

 6. Assets Under Management (AUM)

-Franklin Resources’s AUM has grown at an annual rate of 1.6% over the last five years, much worse than the broader financials industry and slower than its total revenue.
-When analyzing Franklin Resources’s AUM over the last two years, we can see its assets dropped by 11.4% annually.
-Fundraising or short-term investment performance were net detractors to the company over this shorter period since assets underperformed than total revenue.
+Franklin Resources’s AUM has grown at an annual rate of 21.5% over the last five years, better than the broader financials industry and faster than its total revenue.
+When analyzing Franklin Resources’s AUM over the last two years, we can see that growth accelerated to 42.2% annually.
+Fundraising or short-term investment performance were net contributors for the company over this shorter period since assets grew faster than total revenue.
+Just remember that while assets are relevant to watch, we don't place too much emphasis on them because they ebb and flow with the market.

 7. Operating Margin

-Franklin Resources’s operating margin came in at 4.7% this quarter.
-This result was 13.5 percentage points better than the same quarter last year.
+Franklin Resources’s operating margin came in at 12.1% this quarter.
+This result was in line with the same quarter last year.

 8. Earnings Per Share